Brain: Come, we have work to do.

 - Star Ocean.
 All of them.
-3 and 4 replace "world" with "universe".
+Star Ocean: Till the End of Time and Star Ocean: The Last Hope replace "world" with "universe".

 - One of the (many) notable aspects of Planescape: Torment was that the plot had nothing to do with saving anything, be it city, world, plane etc. Rather, your main quest involved an amnesiac immortal trying to figure out who he is, who took his mortality, and eventually die.

 - On one occasion you do have to save a town that had literally gone straight to hell.
 Or, more strictly speaking, it restores itself to its rightful place once you defeat the local villain.